asadtareq/signup/README.md

 # signup
-This is simple login/sign in html form
+This is simple login/sign and signup in html form

 Technology: Html, Bootstarp